- Who we are

 If it is decided to proceed to the second stage of assessment, further structured assessment will be completed following which the assessment team will meet to score the tools and discuss their findings.
+This can sometimes be arranged for the same day.
 Using the findings from both the direct and indirect assessment process generally enables the assessment team to reach a conclusion regarding diagnosis.
 On rare occasions where the results from the interview do not match the findings from the other tools, further information may be required before a firm conclusion can be given.
 We will then arrange to meet with you again to share the final outcomes of the overall assessment process and to think about recommendations and guidance moving forward.

 It is important to note that once a diagnosis of ASD is given, it cannot be rescinded for any reason and will remain with the child/person throughout their adult life.
 Regardless as to whether your child receives a diagnosis of ASD or not a report will be provided detailing the strengths and weaknesses of your child and some recommendations for support.